n-akram/DriverDistractionDetection/README.md

 ############################ To Run #####################################

+1. Create virtual environment using: virtualenv TensorKeras
+    Virtualenv packge can be installed using : pip install virtualenv

+2. Install the relevant packages from "requirements.txt" pip install -r requirements.txt

-1. Activate the environment:
+3. Activate the environment:
     source TensorKeras/bin/activate

-2. Run "python main.py" : for all classes predictions
+4. Run "python main.py" : for all classes predictions

-3. Run "python main.py -m": for mobile only classes
+5. Run "python main.py -m": for mobile only classes